top of page

 AUDITION AT KISMET

-Kismet typically auditions our resident performers once in the fall, and then adds performers when spots become available in the spring.
+Kismet typically auditions our resident performers once in August, and then adds performers when spots become available in the spring.
 Here, we'll share audition notices as well as other improv auditions in the community.

 Upcoming Auditions